mwgribben/abc-of-chairmanship/9_committees.markdown

 ### Summing up discussion

 Where committees are reasonably small, it is unnecessary to insist on a formal motion being moved.
-Instead, the chairman should try to gauge the general feelings expressed in discussion and sum them up into a decision.
-He may find it helpful to make notes of key points made in discussion to assist him in this.
-If, in summing up, he finds that what he assumed was a general view is not that of all the members, he should then ask for a motion to be moved, when the matter would be decided in the normal way of debate.
+Instead, the chair should try to gauge the general feelings expressed in discussion and sum them up into a decision.
+They may find it helpful to make notes of key points made in discussion to assist them in this.
+If, in summing up, they find that what they assumed was a general view is not that of all the members, they should then ask for a motion to be moved, when the matter would be decided in the normal way of debate.

 ## Procedure – standing committees

 The first job at meetings of standing committes is to confirm the minutes of the previous meeting.
 If they have been sent out to each member they need not be read over at the beginning of the following meeting.
-The chairman usually says: ‘May I sign the minutes as a correct record?’
+The chair usually says: ‘May I sign the minutes as a correct record?’
 The members then respond with ‘Agreed’, or if there is any question as to accuracy, this is immediately gone into.
 Agendas for standing committees should be sent out to members with the circular convening the meeting.
-If this has not been done and if copies are not available for all members, the chairman should read over the agenda.
+If this has not been done and if copies are not available for all members, the chair should read over the agenda.
 The business then proceeds in much the same way as at ordinary general meetings of members, apart from the differences mentioned above.

 ## Procedure – working parties

 ### Terms of reference

 The agenda of a working party or special committee usually consists of its terms of reference which will have been laid down by a resolution from the parent body.
 It is probably best to divide the subject into sections and to consider each separately.
-The chairman should take care that the working party does not go outside its terms of reference; this can result in time and effort being wasted and can cause confusion.
+The chair should take care that the working party does not go outside its terms of reference; this can result in time and effort being wasted and can cause confusion.

 ### Drafting a report

 Discussion at working parties will be informal, as in small committee meetings.
-One way of coming to a view might be to pass a series of resolutions which would provide the basis for drafting a report, but probably a better way is for the chairman and secretary to prepare a draft report containing what seem to be the views of the working party and submit it to the other members for consideration.
+One way of coming to a view might be to pass a series of resolutions which would provide the basis for drafting a report, but probably a better way is for the chair and secretary to prepare a draft report containing what seem to be the views of the working party and submit it to the other members for consideration.
 Alternatively, the secretary might take notes of the points on which agreement seems likely, and then some member with ability at drafting might be appointed by the working party to rough something out.
 A draft report should be arranged in paragraphs, each of which should be numbers for purposes of reference.

 ### Interim report